 - Employers' Guide to Workers' Compensation Insurance

-- Massachusetts Wage and Hour poster
+- Massachusetts Wage and Hours Law Poster

 - Fair Employment Law poster from the Massachusetts Commission Against Discrimination (MCAD)

 - State Tax Laws and Enforcement Department of Revenue (DOR)

 - Department of Labor Standard's minimum wage regulations

 The difference between an employment agency, a placement agency, and a staffing agency

 An employment agency is any person who conducts in whole or in part a business which, for a fee, procures or attempts to procure permanent or temporary help or employment or engagements, or registers persons seeking such help, employment, or engagement, or gives information as to where and of whom such help, employment, or engagement may be procured, where a fee is exacted or attempted to be collected from a job applicant or worker, or if the agency places domestic employees.
 A domestic employee is any worker who is paid directly by a household, family, or individual to perform work of a domestic nature, including, but not limited to, housekeeping, home management, nanny services, child monitoring, caretaking, laundering, cooking, home companion services, house sitting, and butler services for members of households or their guests in or about private homes.
 Domestic Employee does not include a person who performs services of a domestic nature as an employee of the business that places him, or a licensed medical professional, such as a medical doctor, registered or licensed practical nurse, or similarly trained and licensed individual who performs services relating to the delivery of specialized medical care.